-Stocks slump after report showing sharp drop in U.S. hiring
+Stocks crumble after report showing sharp drop in U.S. hiring

-Fear, long absent in financial markets as investors bet on a soft landing for the U.S. economy, is back in the air on Wall Street.
+Fear, long absent in financial markets as investors bet on a "soft landing" for the U.S. economy, is back in the air on Wall Street.

 Stocks opened sharply lower Friday after new government data showed a steep decline in hiring in July, spurring concerns that economic activity is slowing faster than economists expected.

-Shortly after the start of trade, the blue-chip Dow Jones Industrial Average slid 461 points, or 1.1%, to 39,887.
-The broader S&P 500 sank 1.2%, while the tech-heavy Nasdaq Composite lost 2%, fueled by disappointing quarterly earnings from bellwethers such as Amazon and Intel.
+Two hours into the session, the blue-chip Dow Jones Industrial Average was down more than 800 points, or 2%, to 39,543.
+The broader S&P 500 sank 2.4%, while the tech-heavy Nasdaq Composite lost nearly 3%, fueled by disappointing quarterly earnings from bellwethers such as Amazon and Intel.

 Market analyst Adam Crisafulli of Vital Knowledge said the weak employment numbers will heighten fears the economy is losing steam.
 "This labor report fell short on pretty much every single metric," he said in a note to investors.

 Although stocks have hit record highs this year, propelled in part by excitement over artificial intelligence companies, investors have pulled back in recent weeks.
-Some analysts think the Federal Reserve has waited too long to lower interest rates, raising the risk of a "hard landing" for the economy or even a recession.
+Some analysts think the Federal Reserve has waited too long to lower interest rates, raising the risk of a hard landing for the economy, or even a recession.

 Economists also said signs that the job market is faltering makes it all but certain that the Fed will lower its benchmark rate in September in a move to ease borrowing costs and keep the economy from stalling.